mcozean/educ-1765-final-project/README.md

 # EDUC 1765 Final Project

-#### Title:
-- Estimating the Returns to Compulsory Schooling: Evidence from a Major Policy Reform in Mexico
+#### Estimating the Returns to Compulsory Schooling: Evidence from a Major Policy Reform in Mexico

 #### Code:
 - Preprocessing: downloading and cleaning surveys for analysis